vcashk/RoboND-Rover-Project_P1/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Here is an example of how to include an image in your writeup.
-*Several functions were added to the original python notebook :
+1. Several functions were added to the original python notebook :
-*Prespective transform with the indicated source and destination point using opencv function warpPrespective and getPrespective.
+2. Prespective transform with the indicated source and destination point using opencv function warpPrespective and getPrespective.
-*Detecting the rock samples:This was done by selcting the pixels between upper and lower RGB threshold (between 60,60,45, and 255,255,0)
+3. Detecting the rock samples:This was done by selcting the pixels between upper and lower RGB threshold (between 60,60,45, and 255,255,0)
-*Detecting obstacles:This was done by selcting the pixels between lower RGB threshold of (160,160,160) however a lower threshold was also implemented to not select the black pixels the unknow regiond that is why a lower threshold of (3,3,3) was put in place.
+4. Detecting obstacles:This was done by selcting the pixels between lower RGB threshold of (160,160,160) however a lower threshold was also implemented to not select the black pixels the unknow regiond that is why a lower threshold of (3,3,3) was put in place.
-*The rotation and translation functions were added based on the formulas provided during the lessons.
+5. The rotation and translation functions were added based on the formulas provided during the lessons.
-You may refer to the below images for the actual results obtained :

 [//]: # (Image References)

 ![alt text][image1]